-The pathogens that cause infectious diseases and the vectors that carry them are increasingly resistent to the drugs and insecticides used to control them.
+The pathogens that cause infectious diseases and the vectors that carry them are increasingly resistant to the drugs and insecticides used to control them.

-Antimicrobial resistance (AMR) – the ability of bacteria, viruses, fungi and parasites to continue to grow even in the presence medications that would normally kill them or inhibit their growth – is expanding.
-The inappropriate use of these antimicrobials, including their overuse in agriculture and humans, low-quality or fraudulent medicines, poor infection prevention and control, and inadequate disease surveillance diminish our arsenal of tools that treat and prevent infectious disease.
-Because AMR puts at great risk the advances made in reducing sickness and death caused by infectious disease and because the issue cuts across human and animal health, it is the quintessential One Health issue.
+Antimicrobial resistance (AMR) – the ability of bacteria, viruses, fungi and parasites to continue to grow even in the presence of medications that would normally kill them or inhibit their growth – is expanding.
+The inappropriate use of antimicrobials, including their overuse in agriculture, animals and humans; low-quality or fraudulent medicines; poor infection prevention and control; and inadequate disease surveillance, diminishes our arsenal of tools that treat and prevent infectious disease.
+Because AMR puts at great risk the advances made in reducing sickness and death caused by infectious diseases and because the issue cuts across human, environmental and animal health, it is the quintessential One Health issue.

 Global antimicrobial resistance surveillance system (GLASS) report Early implementation 2016-2017″